iturner72/book-notes/the_network_state.md

 actualy the core of left-authoritarian culture.
 Recall that the most prestigious thing any establishment journalist ever did was Watergate: namely, getting a president fired while selling millions of copies of their newspaper.
+* 100 After Watergate, the left-authoritarians knew that they were the boss of the boss, that they could get the president fired, that they could "hold someone accountable" -- and, conversely, that no one could really hold *them* accountable in any way.
+For example, what was the punishment for printing the "disinformation" that led to, say, the Iraq War, or the Holodomor?
+Suspension from social media?
+Reparations for the dead?
+Or nothing?
+Much easier to pin it all on a single Nixon, or even a Stalin for that matter, than a decentralized mass of nameless left-authoritarians.
 * 101 The Soviets had a state-controlled press, but America now had a press-controlled state.
 * 103 ...an important insight is that behind many of these left-authoritarian